tdorcas-akim/budget_tracker/README.md

 Just open the index.html file with your favorite web browser.
 Alternatively, you can use a simple local web server (like "Live Server" if you use VS Code, or python3 -m http.server in the project folder) to serve the files.

-Part 2: Deployment with Docker Compose (The Fun Part!)
+Part 2: Deployment with Docker Compose
 I've set up my application to be easily deployed with Docker, and I even added a load balancer to handle traffic.
 Here's how I did it and how you can run it yourself.

 My Docker Files
-Dockerfile (for the application): This file tells Docker how to build the image for my "Budget Tracker" app.
+1. Dockerfile (for the application): This file tells Docker how to build the image for my "Budget Tracker" app.
 It uses Nginx to serve my website files (HTML, CSS, JavaScript).

-lb/Dockerfile.lb (for the load balancer): This Dockerfile is specifically for my load balancer.
+2. lb/Dockerfile.lb (for the load balancer): This Dockerfile is specifically for my load balancer.
 It installs HAProxy and configures it to be ready to distribute traffic.

-lb/haproxy.cfg (the HAProxy configuration): This is the "brain" of my load balancer.
+3. lb/haproxy.cfg (the HAProxy configuration): This is the "brain" of my load balancer.
 It contains all the rules for HAProxy, telling it how to send requests to my two application servers and how to display the stats page.

-compose.yml (my orchestration plan): This is the main file that brings everything together.
+4. compose.yml (my orchestration plan): This is the main file that brings everything together.
 It describes how my two application servers (web-01, web-02) and my load balancer (lb-01) work as a team, how they talk to each other on an internal network, and which ports are open.

 Getting My App Image Ready (Docker Hub)
 Before launching everything, I make sure my application's image is on Docker Hub: